Three warfares: South China Sea

 Since 2013, China has reclaimed land and fortified a number of islands in the South China Sea.
 The reclamation projects and deployment of military assets in the islands shows China's efforts to "undermine the psychological ability of the other claimants (Vietnam, the Philippines, Brunei, and Malaysia) to oppose its own".
 It has also deployed maritime militia in the region to create confusion among the navies of these nations.
 It has followed an aggressive messaging initiative using diplomatic pressure, news media and other media "to promote narratives reinforcing the historicity of its claim and warning others to refrain from antagonism".
 China has also consistently attempted to push narratives that show itself as the upholder of international law in the South China Sea region as well as its own interpretations of international law to oppose the other nations' positions and to delegitimize the arbitration process.

 Taiwan

+The PLA's Unit 61716, also known as Base 311, in Fuzhou was founded in 2005 to conduct three warfares operations against Taiwan.
 China has used three warfares against Taiwan through the efforts of the PLA's former General Political Department's Base 311 which oversaw at least six regiments.
 In peacetime, Base 311's employment includes a commercial front, the China Huayi Broadcasting Corporation.
+China's push for other countries to recognize its efforts, whether peaceful or not, for Chinese unification has been described as part of the three warfares doctrine.